The project outputs are available on this website via the following links:

 - Schedule local ABC workshop(s) and provide evaluation data from participants and as well as facilitator feedback.

-- Tweet photos & provide information to local staff to aid in project dissemination and reporting.
+- Tweet photos & provide information to the UCL project team to aid in project dissemination and reporting.

-- Develop and revise local country versions of ABC materials, so that they better align to national educational cultures and drivers.
+- Develop and revise local country versions of ABC materials (including translations), so that they better align to national educational cultures and drivers.

-- Review and input to the development of generic technology advice (from partners not translating ABC materials into local languages).
+- Review and input to the development of technology support to help staff move their ABC Learning Design to Implementation in the VLE / LMS (from partners not translating ABC materials into local languages).

 - Publish case studies (using the provided template) about how ABC has been localised and the outcomes for staff.